Ultimatum22/homelab-servers/dev/NAS setup/Install.md

 # Ensure that necessary packages are installed on the live environment
 apt-get update
-apt-get install -y mdadm debootstrap grub-pc
+apt-get install -y mdadm debootstrap grub-pc parted

 # Wipe the partition tables on both disks to avoid conflicts
 sgdisk --zap-all $DISK1